mazurio/glacier/README.md

 });
 ```

-Or make it even simpler with lambda
+Or make it even simpler with lambda:

 ```java
 String result = Glacier.getOrElse("key", String.class, Duration.FIVE_MINUTES, () -> "An amazing string.");
 ```

-Storing lists
+Storing complicated objects such as lists:

 ```java
 ArrayList<String> stringArrayList = new ArrayList<>();